websupergirl/2019-09-26-Headless-WP-With-JS/README.md

 ## Resources for Additional Learning and Testing

+* WordPress Plugins to make this work:
+  * [GraphQL API for WordPress](https://www.wpgraphql.com/) - turns on the GraphQL API
+  * [GraphiQL for WordPress](https://github.com/wp-graphql/wp-graphiql) - install after the GraphQL plugin
+  * [WP Maintenance Mode](https://wordpress.org/plugins/wp-maintenance-mode/) to shut off the front end of WordPress for those not logged in.
 * **[Live Previews with WordPress and Gatsby](https://justinwhall.com/live-previews-with-wordpress-gatsby/)** A great walkthrough to get you up and running with WordPress and Gatsby
 * **WPCasts Series on WP/Gatsby** A series combining WordPress, Gatsby, and Elementor
   * [Static WordPress Generation Part 1: Getting Started](https://www.youtube.com/watch?v=N5UtB36x_O8) Getting Started With GatsbyJS, Elementor, and WPGraphQL